JuliGarc91/Flower-Shop-Inventory/README.md

 ## Installation

-1. Clone the repository to your local machine.
+1. Fork and Clone the repository to your local machine.
 2. Open the HTML files in your web browser to start exploring.

 ## Contributing